-The campus community will be immediately notified once the College Police Department is able to confirm (through communication with internal resources such as Facilities, Health Services, and/or on duty officers or local outside agencies such as Board of Health, National Weather Service, Police, Fire or EMS) a significant emergency or dangerous situation involving an immediate threat to the health or safety of students, employees, and visitors on any of the College campuses.
+The campus community will be immediately notified once the College Police Department confirms the potential of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students, employees, and visitors on any of the College campuses.
+Campus Police will confirm the situation by contacting local

-Once confirmed, the Chief of Police or the on duty police supervisor will then determine the appropriate segment or segments of the campus community to receive a notification, depending on which segment(s) will likely be affected by the impending event.
+Once confirmed, the Chief of Police or the on-duty police supervisor will then determine the appropriate segment or segments of the campus community to receive a notification, depending on which segment(s) will likely be affected by the impending event.
 For example, the event may be a chemical spill in a particular building necessitating the evacuation of that building but not the entire campus.
 If it is determined the emergency could affect a very large segment of the campus, the entire community will be notified using the BCC Alert System.

-Once the appropriate locations are determined the Chief of Police or the on duty police supervisor will then determine how much information the notification should contain.
-The content of the notification will take into account the actual situation, as in some cases the content my differ; such as in the case of an approaching tornado it may be best for some take shelter in a basement area and others to stay off campus.
+Once the appropriate locations are determined, the Chief of Police or the on-duty police supervisor will determine how much information the notification should contain.
+The content of the notification will include the actual situation, as in some cases the content may differ; such as in the case of an approaching tornado it may be best for some to seek shelter in a basement area and others to stay off campus.